mubashir-irfan/soar_assessment_poc/README.md

 2. Run `npm install`
 3. Run `npm start`

+It runs a generic, reusable API layer on top of a mock data servince - for demonsration purposes.

 ## Learn More

 You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).